ansible/ansible/docsite/rst/community.rst

 We recommend using Google search to see if a topic has been answered recently, but comments found in older threads may no longer apply, depending on the topic.

 Before you post, be sure you are running the latest stable version of Ansible.
-You can check this by comparing the output of :code:`ansible --version` with the version indicated on `PyPi <https://pypi.python.org/pypi/ansible>`_.
+You can check this by comparing the output of ``ansible --version`` with the version indicated on `PyPi <https://pypi.python.org/pypi/ansible>`_.

 Alternatively, you can also join our IRC channel - #ansible on irc.freenode.net.
 It's a very high traffic channel as well, if you don't get an answer you like, please stop by our mailing list, which is more likely to get attention of core developers since it's asynchronous.